Luchixiang/EMDiffuse/README.md

 	2.tif // The second layer
 	...
 	n.tif // The nth layer

 ```

 ```
 python run.py -p test -c config/vEMDiffuse-a.json -g 0 -b 16 --path ./Vem_test_data/ -z 5
 ```

+The code will automatically help to crop the patches to fit the GPU memory.
+You need to stitch the patches into the whole volume.